SatoshiumAI/.github/docs/install.md

 ---

-# 🧭 First: What “Installation” Means Here
+# 🧭 First: What "Installation" Means Here

 There is currently **no required installation** to follow Satoshium.